thevxn/dish/README.md

 Whether successful runs with no failed checks should be reported can also be configured using flags:

 + `-textNotifySuccess` for text channels (e.g. Telegram)
-+ `-machineNotifySuccess` for text channels (e.g. webhooks, remote API or Pushgateway)
++ `-machineNotifySuccess` for machine channels (e.g. webhooks, remote API or Pushgateway)

 ![telegram-alerting](/.github/dish_telegram.png)